kowainik/relude/README.md

 ```

 If inside of IO simply use ``throwIO`` for exception handling, or if in pure
-business logic use well-typed checked exceptions of the ``ExceptT`` and variety.
+business logic use well-typed checked exceptions of the ``ExceptT`` variety.

 License
 -------